Q. Where do I start?

 Q. Why is the Music Education major a BS rather than a BA?

-A. BS designations are given to undergraduate degree programs whose curricula include more than a certain number of required courses.
-Because the state of Ohio and the National Association of Schools of Music (NASM) mandate so many courses in Music Education, the degree is a BS, rather than a BA.
-All of the foundational music courses in music history and theory are identical between the two degrees, however
+A. Generally, a BS degree offers students a more specialized curriculum in their specific major and requires more credits than a BA degree.
+Because the state of Ohio and the National Association of Schools of Music (NASM) mandate the curriculum in Music Education, the degree is a BS, rather than a BA.

-Q. What are the music theory requirements for incoming students?
+Q. What are the music theory requirements for incoming majors?

 Q. Is it possible to do a double major with Music and another subject?